Édouard Laberge

-Édouard Laberge (August 21, 1829 - August 22, 1883) was a physician and political figure in Quebec.
+Édouard Laberge (August 21, 1829 - August 22, 1883) was a medical doctor and political figure in Quebec.
 He represented Châteauguay in the Legislative Assembly of Quebec from 1867 to 1882 as a Liberal.

 He was born in Sainte-Philomène, Lower Canada, the son of François Laberge and Appoline Brault.
 Laberge was educated at the collège de Montréal and McGill University.
 He qualified to practise as a doctor in 1856 and set up practice at Sainte-Philomène.
 In 1862, he married Nathalie Poulin.
 Laberge died in office at Sainte-Philomène at the age of 54.